5 ways to fill dead space

 Plants are friends

-So, let’s get the most obvious solution out of the way first — the humble potted plant, has been the option of choice to fill space that would otherwise not be utilised.
+So, let’s get the most obvious solution out of the way first — the humble potted plant.
+For decades this has been the option of choice to fill space that would otherwise not be utilised.
 Tall thin varieties such as dracaena are particularly good at filling these spaces.
-Not only are houseplants decorative but they have been proven to improve the atmosphere of the room they inhabit by improving the quality of the air.
+Not only are houseplants decorative but they have been proven to embolden the atmosphere of the room they inhabit by improving the quality of the air.

 Make it light

 Dead spaces, particularly in the kitchen or living room tend to also be shadowy dim areas that detract from the room’s overall aesthetic.
 It can be a good idea then to place some lighting there to brighten up the entire room.

 As lighting comes in such a diverse range you’ll be able to find something that fits.
 If not a floor or table lamp then consider going for sconce lighting.

 Artworks and ornaments are another easy solution to fill dead space.
 Shop around for a statue, bust or sculpture you really love to fill the space.
 It may be tempting, but avoid buying something you don’t like or aren’t ‘mad over’ purely because it would perfectly fill the gap in your living room.

 If you can’t find anything to fit in that awkward spot then look to the walls around it, putting up a painting, some pictures or a print you love is a great way to draw visual attention away from that awkward gap.